s-simoncelli/optirustic/README.md

 // Implement the function to evaluate the objectives and constraints.
 The `evaluate`
 // function below receives the individuals which contain the variables/solutions `x`
 // proposed by the algorithm.
-The function must returns the evaluated objectives and
+The function must return the evaluated objectives and
 // constraints in the `EvaluationResult` struct. impl Evaluator for SCHProblem {
     fn evaluate(&self, i: &Individual) -> Result<EvaluationResult, Box<dyn Error>> {